 You might think it’s not worth bothering to respond to negative reviews when you can simply delete them instead.
 However, this can backfire in a big way.
 If a reviewer sees that their comments have been deleted, they may write a new review that is much more negative than the original.
 They may even post it to multiple sites.

 Additionally, people put more trust in businesses that have a mix of reviews—not just positive, glowing feedback.
 This shows a level of authenticity with the business.
 It also shows customers how you might react when negative feedback does come through.
-A negative review with a publicly visible response will have a much stronger impact than a complete absence of negative reviews.
+A negative review with a public response will have a much stronger impact than a complete absence of negative reviews.

 The only exception to the don’t delete rule is when the review is not from a genuine source.
 For example, you may recognize a review from a competitor.
 Or, you may get bad reviews from people who haven’t actually visited your business.
 In these cases, contact the review site where the comments are posted to curate your review listings for accuracy.